 Math 5233 practice exam.
-The actual exam will be somewhat shorter than this (5-6 questions).
-You may use notes, including worksheets, but not the text.
+The actual exam will be shorter than this (5-6 questions).
+You may use your notes, including worksheets.
 It may be helpful to have a calculator as well.

-- (1) (a) What are mitochondria? - (b) Why are they important for evolutionary studies? - (c) Why might a scoring matrix derived from mitochondrial sequences differ from one derived from nuclear sequences? - (2) Decide whether each of the alignments below are from protein-coding regions of DNA or not.
+- (1) (a) What are mitochondria? - (b) Why are they important for evolutionary studies? - (c) Why might a scoring matrix derived from mitochondrial sequences differ from one derived from nuclear sequences? - (2) What are some of the problems with the assumptions of the Jukes-Cantor model?
+Give specific examples. - (3) Decide whether each of the alignments below are from protein-coding regions of DNA or not.
 Explain your reasoning.